logikum/md-doc-site/contents/1.0/documentation/configuration.md

 Type: `string` Default value: `'content'`

-The name of the content segment in layout/document files.
+The name of the content segment in layout files.

 #### getRenderer